jwellone/custom-camera-inspector/README.md

 # custom-camera-inspector(ver1.0.0)
 Extend inspector of camera component as follows:
-- Add Game view preview.
-- Scene view camera synchronization
+- Add preview that camera in the Scene view always sync.
-- Move and rotate by operating the mouse.
+- Move and rotate by the mouse.
 - Take screenshots.
-Features will be added.

 This feature is one of the "UniExtensions" developed by jwellone Inc for Unity.